weyoss/redis-smq/README.md

 ## Usage

-Before producing/consuming a message to/from a queue, such queue needs first to be created.
+Before producing/consuming a message to/from a queue, make sure that such queue exists.

+You can create a queue, view existing queues, or delete a queue using the [QueueManager](/docs/api/queue-manager.md).

 ```javascript
 const { QueueManager } = require('redis-smq');